San Remigio, Antique: History

-On the morning of September 12, 1988, Mayor Gideon Cabigunda was on the road to meet with former members of the communist rebel group the New People's Army (NPA) who have surrendered when he and four of his security aides were assassinated by other NPA rebels.
-Romilo Sequrra, a 19-year-old rebel, later surrendered to authorities from the Philippine Air Force and admitted to being part of the group that committed the assassination.
+On the morning of September 12, 1988, Mayor Gideon Cabigunda was traveling to meet with former members of the communist rebel group, the New People's Army (NPA), who had surrendered, when he and four of his security aides were assassinated by other NPA members.
+Romilo Sequrra, a 19-year-old rebel, later surrendered to authorities from the Philippine Air Force and admitted to being part of the group responsible for the assassination.